-Prerequisites: BMD270 Delivery Method: Residential This course requires students to execute advanced assigned tasks in a professional environment that is appropriate for the application of skills learned in the curriculum, and thus gaining practical experience in the field of biomedical equipment technology.
+Prerequisites: BMD270 Delivery Method: Residential

+This course requires students to execute advanced assigned tasks in a professional environment that is appropriate for the application of skills learned in the curriculum, and thus gaining practical experience in the field of biomedical equipment technology.

-BMD290CABT Certification Review Prerequisites: BMD270, ELC120
+BMD290CABT Certification Review

-Prerequisites: BMD270, ELC12 Delivery Method: Blended
+Prerequisites: BMD270, ELC120 Delivery Method: Blended

 This course is designed to review aspects of the curriculum to prepare students for the CABT test.
 Test taking strategies are identified, discussed, and applied.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-BUS110 Keyboarding Delivery Method: Blended
+BUS110 Keyboarding

 This course is laboratory in nature.
 Students' complete lessons that allow practice on keyboarding skills and basic word processing.
 Prior to this course beginning, students will have the opportunity to test out of the course provided they can pass a typing exam.
 If the students meets or exceeds the 30 WPM requirement they will be given a passing grade (P) and will not be required to take the course.
 Tuition will still be charged for the course, but the student will receive a reimbursement for the cost of the textbook.
-Students should anticipate 25 or more hours of outside preparation for this class.
+Students should anticipate 25 hours of outside preparation for this class.